laws-africa/laws-africa.github.io/api/index.markdown

   Akoma Ntoso XML through the Laws.Africa Content API.
 navbar_item: api
 features:
-- title: Legislation in XML and HTML
+- title: Legislation in XML, HTML, PDF and ePub
-  text: Legislation content in machine-friendly, richly structured [Akoma Ntoso XML](http://www.akomantoso.org/)
+  text: Legislation content in machine-friendly, richly structured [Akoma Ntoso XML](http://www.akomantoso.org/), HTML, PDF and ePub formats.
-    and HTML formats.
 Work with entire Acts, or focus only on the chapters and sections you need.
 - title: Embeddable HTML
   text: Beautifully formatted HTML snippets with CSS styling ready to be added to
     your website or app.